Free Honey Bee Swarm Removal Service in Eastern, MA

 by Anita Deeley at BeverlyBees.com

 Have a bee swarm?
 First, Don’t Panic!
 Honey Bees in a swarm are not likely to sting you, if you just leave them alone.
 Second, you’ve done the right thing by calling a beekeeper to help you.
 Honey bee colonies are dying in record numbers from pesticides, diseases and pests.
 Only 1 in 10 swarms will survive if left to fend on their own.
 By calling a beekeeper these honeybees will be safely removed and given a new home where they will have a better chance for survival.
 We offer a free honey bee removal service for honey bee swarms in Beverly and Essex County, Middlesex County, Boston and the Greater Boston Area.
 We will capture and relocate honey bees to locations where they will be well cared for by a beekeeper.
+The free honey bee swarm removal service only applies to honey bee swarms in May and June.
+Once the bees have moved into your building or structure a fee applies.
 If you have honeybees in your house or a building, please call Beverly Bees 978-778-8276 to discuss your options.

 You can see pictures of a honeybee, bees and wasps by clicking on this link here.

 -Your city and address where the bees are located.

 -Give a brief description of the bee swarm: Are the in a bush or a tree?
 How high off the ground are they?
 How long have they been there?

 Here are a few tip about honey bee swarms.